 2.0 Purpose and Scope.

-Reference: Per AFI 65-601, Volume I, Chapter 2, paragraph 2.3., reprogramming involves realigning funds from one purpose (or program) to another; a program may be defined as a line item on the Base for Reprogramming Actions (DD1414) for a given year.
+Reference: Per DAFMAN 65-605V1 paragraph 3.3.1., reprogramming involves realigning funds from one purpose (or program) to another; a program may be defined as a line item on the Base for Reprogramming Actions (DD1414) for a given year.
 Within DoD, reprogramming includes transferring funds between appropriations and moving funds between programs (which can include line items, sub-programs, sub-projects as applicable) in the same appropriation.

 The purpose of this process is to outline step-by-step procedures for a Financial Manager in a program office or Directorate when requesting a reprogramming action.
 It takes into consideration that reprogramming requests must flow through appropriate channels.
 There are separate processes for Below Threshold Reprogramming (BTR) requests and Above Threshold Reprogramming (ATR) requests.